-Here, "drools.accumulate.function." prefix is that must always be used, "average" is how the function will be used in the rule file, and org.drools.base.accumulators.AverageAccumulateFunction is the fully qualified name of the class that implements the function behavior.
+"drools.accumulate.function."
+Here. prefix that must always be used. а will "average" is how the function the file, be used in rule and "org.drools.base.accumulators.AverageAccumulateFunction" is the fully qualified name of the class that implements the function behavior.